microsoft/playwright/docs/src/api/params.md

 ## locator-option-has
 - `has` <[Locator]>

-Matches elements containing an element that matches an inner locator.
-Inner locator is queried against the outer one.
+Narrows down the results of the method to those which contain elements matching this relative locator.
 For example, `article` that has `text=Playwright` matches `<article><div>Playwright</div></article>`.

+Inner locator **must be relative** to the outer locator and is queried starting with the outer locator match, not the document root.
+For example, you can find `content` that has `div` in `<article><content><div>Playwright</div></content></article>`.
+However, looking for `content` that has `article div` will fail, because the inner locator must be relative and should not use any elements outside the `content`.

 Note that outer and inner locators must belong to the same frame.
 Inner locator must not contain [FrameLocator]s.